gi1mic/homeassistant_durai/README.md

 # Known issues
-* This is a work in progress, but the basic info most people will need is available
+* This is a work in progress, but the basic info most people require need is available just be aware I am still tinkering with the sensor names
+* I have coded this for a single phase inverter

 # Requirements